afnom/missing-semester/_2024/shell-intermediate.md

 For example, your system might be bogged down by an application thrashing the disk or an application using a lot of memory, and you might want to know what program is causing the slowdown.
 To do this you can use the the `top` program. top gives you a list of all of the processes running, and by default sorts them by CPU usage.
 It provides information about the processes, such as their priority, total CPU time and memory usage.
 It also provides an overview of the total load of the system, what CPU utilisation is like and how much memory is used/available in total.
 Additionally, you can take actions on processes inside of top such as terminating them or changing their priority.
 Pressing the h key while inside top will display a brief help message showing what functionality is available.

 While top is an interactive tool, sometimes we also wish to simply list processes.
-We can do this with the `ps` tool. ps supports many flags to control what fields are output, and a typical invocation to list all processes with full information is `ps -aux`.
+We can do this with the `ps` tool. ps supports many flags to control what fields are output, and a typical invocation to list all processes with full information is `ps faux`. `ps fauxw` can be used instead to do the same, but print the full command string of processes as well.
 As a typical system has a lot of processes, this outputs many lines.
-If we are looking for a specific process, we may wish to pipe the output of ps into a grep to filter it.
+Subprocesses are shown branching off their parent processes.
+If we are looking for a specific process, we can pipe the output of ps into `grep` to filter it.
 Suppose we're looking running instances of the program konsole (the terminal being used to demonstrate this):

 ```bash
 # for reference, the normal ps header